lintonmack/course/week10/lesson1_part4.md

 Inside the object literal, add a property of `emailAddress`, with a value of `hello@world.com`, and a property of `password` with a value of `password123`.

-5. We're going to abstract our callback functions into an object exported from a file stored inside of a `routes` folder (don't make it yet).
+5. We're going to abstract our callback functions into an object exported from a file stored inside of a `controllers` folder (don't make it yet).
 For now, assume it exists.
-At the top of `User.test.js`, require in `../routes/usersRoutes.js`, and assign the exported object to a variable named `usersRoutes`.
+At the top of `User.test.js`, require in `../controllers/usersControllers.js`, and assign the exported object to a variable named `usersControllers`.

-6. Back inside your `test` callback, call the `login` method on the `usersRoutes` object.
+6. Back inside your `test` callback, call the `login` method on the `usersControllers` object.
 Pass in `req` and `res` as arguments.

 7. Now expect your spy to have been called with `req.body.emailAddress` and `req.body.password`.

 Done?
 Ask for a code review.

 8. Run your tests.
-You should fail with `TypeError: usersRoutes.login is not a function`.
+You should fail with `TypeError: usersControllers.login is not a function`.

 ## Add, commit and push